Coronation song

 During your free moments today, meditate on these words:

-His anger could flare up at any moment
+His anger could flare up in a moment

 but if you run to him for shelter